2021 Ugandan general election: International observers

 The European Union did not deploy observers (EOM—election observer mission) because previous recommendations from their 2016 mission had been ignored.
 On 13 January 2021, the United States cancelled its observation of Uganda's presidential election, saying the voting will lack transparency and accountability.

 Arrests of Bobi Wine

 On 18 November 2020, opposition candidate Bobi Wine was arrested for allegedly violating COVID-19 protocols during his presidential campaign in Uganda.
 The National Unity Platform claimed that the continued arrests of its members were intended to stifle their ability to campaign rather than to follow COVID protocols.
 Supporters of Wine took to the streets of Kampala, clashing with security forces.
 This led to violent protests in which 100 people died and more than 500 were injured.

 Wine was arrested again on 30 December on Kalangala Island, where a rally he was holding was cut short by police.
 Police broke up the rally using tear gas and Wine was put under house arrest at his home in Kampala.
-During his campaign, several aides, bodyguards and members of his entourage have been arrested, jailed and killed.
+During his campaign, several aides, bodyguards and members of his entourage were arrested, jailed and killed.